 The Benefits of Direct-to-Consumer Sales

-Fostering a connection with a customer gives better insight into what your customer wants, needs, and looks for in your brand.
+Fostering a connection with a potential customer gives better insight into what your customer wants, needs, and looks for in your brand.
 A personalized connection is something that many shoppers want.
-About 80% of consumers are influenced to shop with a brand when it offers a personalized experience.
+Aside from customer service, about 80% of consumers are influenced to shop with a brand when it offers a personalized experience.

 An Intimate Relationship with Consumers